iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Topology of Metric Space.md

 Similar to real analysis, where we discussed that a sequence is Cauchy if and only if it converges to a real number, here we use the Cauchy sequence and the convergence in metric space to define the concept of a complete metric space.
 See [[Convergence, Completeness in Metric Space]] for more details.

 ---
+### **Compactness of Metric Spaces**

+Compactness is generalized from finite dimensional spaces, see [Compactness in Metric Spaces](Compactness%20in%20Metric%20Spaces.md) for more information.

+---
 ### **Examples And Exercises**

 Here is a good list of exercises from the textbook that will enhance our understanding of the matter.
 The specific examples that are incomplete spaces are interesting and they had been separated into: [[Examples for Metric Space]].